ReSurfEMG/ReSurfEMG/docs/medical-professionals.rst

 Introduction
 ============

-`rsemg` is a package meant to support tools for surface EMG interpretation.
+`resurfemg` is a package meant to support tools for surface EMG interpretation.
 Surface EMG interpretation is a rapidly evolving field without many standards.
 We build interfaces for ongoing research in the form of Jupyter notebooks, as well as clinical tools for clinical research.